Cold Feet? How to Warm Up a Hesitant Client!

 Stay in agreement with them.
 “Yes, I understand your concern about the cost.
 Paying up front for a series of 10 sessions is a big investment!
 May I offer you another perspective on that?
 What is it worth to you to not have [name their problem]?”

 This will remind them that it’s an investment, not an expense.
-Make it about the value, not about the money.
+Make it about the value, not about the cost.

 What might stop them from getting the help they need?

-- Is it fear of something new?
+- Is it fear?
 Familiarize them with what to expect from you.

 Whatever their resistance is, be understanding, supportive and ready with solutions, so that their real and imagined obstacles can be overcome.